-Your platelets contains growth factors that promote healing in the injury of muscles, tendons and ligaments.
+By providing your own platelets that contains growth factors in to the effected site in the body, the promotion of the body’s own healing of the injury of muscles, tendons and ligaments can begin.
 The platelet component of the blood is injected into the site of the soft tissue injury to reduce pain and disability, assist in the healing process and increase your rate of recovery.

 Before the procedure

 You may need to stop taking certain medications several days before the procedure, so speak to our team if you:

 - Take blood thinning medications

 - Take fish oil or krill oil tablets

 There is no need to fast before your procedure.

 Your skin is cleansed with antiseptic before the nurse collects approximately 10ml of your blood by venesection from a vein in your elbow.

 Your blood sample is spun in a centrifuge for 10 minutes to separate the components of your blood.
 The Platelet Rich Plasma is then harvested from the centrifuge.

 A local anaesthetic is administered to the site of your injury, and a small amount of PRP is injected into the treatment area under ultrasound guidance.